Places to see in Limerick Ireland

 Source: www.dochara.com

-There are artefacts from Greece, Rome, Egypt and the Olmec civilisation.
-It was dating from the Neolithic to the 20th Century, including best works by Renoir, Picasso and Yeats.
-It is considered as one of the best places to see in Limerick.
+The Hunt Museum exhibits one of Ireland’s greatest private collections of art and antiquities.
+It reflects the diverse interest and tastes of the two people who formed it, John and Gertrude Hunt.
+There are artifacts from Greece, Rome, Egypt, and the Olmec civilization.
+It was dating from the Neolithic to the 20th Century, including the best works by Renoir, Picasso, and Yeats.
+It is considered one of the best places to see in Limerick.

 3. Limerick City Gallery of Art

-Places to see in Limerick Ireland
+Things to Do in Limerick Ireland

 Source: travelcoffeehot.com

 Limerick City Gallery of Art (LCGA) is one of the leading contemporary art galleries in Ireland.
-It is also considered as an home to an important collection of Irish 18th to 21st century art in all media.
+It is also considered home to an important collection of Irish 18th to 21st-century art in all media.
+In Limerick City Gallery of Art is the National Collection of Contemporary Drawing and the Michael O’Connor International Poster Collection part of its collections.

 4. Saint Mary’s Cathedral in Limerick